What is a hybrid meeting?

 Different types of hybrid meetings

-It's the other, more mundane, types of meetings that are taking on a new hybrid element, including things like daily team standups, retrospectives, brainstorm sessions, and all-hands meetings.
+It's the other, more everyday types of meetings that are now going hybrid—daily standups, retrospectives, brainstorm sessions, and all-hands meetings—where seamless participation from both in-room and remote attendees is essential.

 The technical challenges posed by hybrid meetings